Hybridization and postprocessing in finite element exterior calculus: A view toward HDG methods for finite element exterior calculus

 where $\lambda$ and $\mu$ are penalty functions on $ \partial \mathcal{T} _h $. \cref{sec:mixed-nonconforming} corresponds to the case $ \lambda = \mu = 0 $, while the hybridized FEEC methods of \cref{sec:hybrid} can be seen as the limiting case $ \lambda, \mu \rightarrow \infty $.

 When $ k = 0 $, \eqref{eqn:feec-hdg} becomes the hybrid local discontinuous Galerkin (LDG-H) method of \citep{CoGoLa2009}, while $ k = n $ gives the alternative implementation of \citep[Section 5]{Cockburn2016} using local Neumann solvers.
 For the vector Poisson equation when $ n = 2 $ or $ n = 3 $, \eqref{eqn:feec-hdg} corresponds to the recent HDG methods of \citet*{NgPeCo2011,ChQiShSo2017}, which have been applied to Maxwell's equations.
+Since the initial appearance of the current manuscript as a preprint, \citet*{HoLiXu2021} have analyzed several methods of this type for general $k$ and $n$ within the extended Galerkin (XG) framework.